Adi1008/all-the-good-things/README.md

 Now that we're deeper into our rotations, taking different classes from each other, and generally seeing each other less (:cry:) I thought it'd be nice to do something to help us stay connected.

 In my high school orchestra program, All The Good Things was an event where people wrote messages to each other.
-It was one of the highlights of the year, and I still have all the messages wrote to me, even after all these years.
+It was one of the highlights of the year, and I still have all the messages people wrote to me, even after all these years.
 After getting positive feedback about the idea from some people in the cohort, I adapted it for us.

 For this event, you are invited to reflect on the people in this cohort who have impacted your life and write them a message to let them know.
 Your message can be whatever length, tone, or style you want.
 You also don't have to write messages for everyone.